-- A Witness Services volunteer will be at the court on the day of the trial - They will offer you support and ensure that you have a copy of your statement on the day of the trial, prior to you giving your evidence - You can contact the officer at any time for further information and support.
-This includes any help you may need with childcare and transport

-- You can also visit the court before the day of the trial if you wish for a familiarisation visit.
-You may find this helps you to feel less anxious on the day - If you need any particular help, for example, if you're disabled and need help getting to court or moving about in the court building, you should tell the Witness Care Officer who will make the necessary arrangements for you
+- A Witness Services volunteer will be at the court on the day of the trial. - They provide emotional and practical support, refreshments and can accompany you into court. - You can book a visit to the court before the day of the trial or organise a pre-trial support phone or video call - You may find this helps you to feel less anxious on the day. - · Witness Service also offer an enhanced service, where a volunteer is assigned to you and provides support throughout the case, after the verdict and sentencing if required.
+If you need any particular help, for example, if you're disabled and need help getting to court or moving about in the court building, you should tell the Witness Care Officer who will work with Witness Service to make the necessary arrangements for you for pre-trial visits or on the trial day itself.